sramirezh/Utilities/Git_Commands.md

 git pull upstream master

-#To pull and push to/from
+# To pull and push to/from

 git pull origin master

-#To remove large files, GitHub suggests:
+# To remove large files, GitHub suggests:

 $ git rm --cached giant_file
-# Stage our giant file for removal, but leave it on disk
+#Stage our giant file for removal, but leave it on disk

 git commit --amend -CHEAD
-# Amend the previous commit with your change
+#Amend the previous commit with your change
-# Simply making a new commit won't work, as you need
+#Simply making a new commit won't work, as you need
-# to remove the file from the unpushed history as well
+#to remove the file from the unpushed history as well
+1
 git push
-# Push our rewritten, smaller commit
+#Push our rewritten, smaller commit

-If you want remove all local changes from your working copy, simply stash them:
+# Remove all local changes from your working copy, simply stash them:

 git stash save --keep-index